andrepucas/lp2_4XGame_p2_2022/README.md

 The game map is represented by a grid of squared tiles, each visually composed by a terrain with zero to six different resource types.
 All tiles can be inspected when clicked, displaying its properties: **Terrain, Resources, Coin**, and **Food**.

-The total number of map resources is displayed on top of the screen at all times.
+The total number of map resources is displayed on top of the screen at all times and zooming/panning is also made available, through the typical keyboard binds.

 **Units** can be placed on the map and ordered to move and interact with it, harvesting and generating resources, by turns.

-Zooming and panning is also made available, through the typical keyboard binds.
-However, to make it so units are always visible and selectable in bigger maps, without the need to zoom in and look for them, these remain a constant size.
+To make it so they are always visible and more easily selectable, units remain the same size while the map zooms in and out.

 ### Terrains